Paris–Roubaix: Mons-en-Pévèle

 The second of three sectors usually graded as five star difficulty, this 3 km sector includes a 16m rise and 2 right-angled turns.
 It was first used in 1978 and, as of 2016, has been used every year since except 2001.

 Carrefour de l'Arbre

 Le Carrefour de l'Arbre (or Pavé de Luchin) is the last section of pavé of the hardest level of difficulty, five stars.
 The crossroads (carrefour) is on open land between Gruson and Camphin-en-Pévèle.
 The route departs westward from Camphin-en-Pévèle along the rue de Cysoing towards Camphin de l'Arbre.
 The first half is a series of corners, then along irregular pavé towards Luchin.
 The second half finishes at the Café de l'Arbre restaurant and has more even pavé.
 This 2.1 km sector has often proved decisive due to its proximity to Roubaix (15 km) and cumulative difficulty.
+In 2023, the Camphin-en-Pévèle sector was renamed after three time winner Eddy Merckx, who became the sixth rider to have a sector named after them.